eslint/eslint/docs/src/rules/max-params.md

 * `"max"` (default `3`) enforces a maximum number of parameters in function definitions

+* `"constructorMax"`  enforces a maximum number of parameters in constructor definitions, default is the value set by `max`

 **Deprecated:** The object property `maximum` is deprecated; please use the object property `max` instead.

 ### max